In a short career that only spanned two decades, Raja Mehdi Ali Khan left behind a treasure trove of film songs, poems and Urdu stories.

 While Raja Mehdi Ali Khan’s association with Madan Mohan produced eternal gems, his association with other music composers was equally fruitful.
 For instance, who doesn’t remember the immortal melody, Mere piya gaye Rangoon (Patanga, 1949) or for that matter, Main pyaar ka rahi hoon (Ek Musafir Ek Hasina, 1962) or Tum bin jeevan kaise beeta (Anita, 1967)?
 He worked with other composers such as OP Nayyar, SD Burman, Khemchand Prakash, SN Tripathi and Laxmikant Pyarelal for all of these songs, providing Hindi film history with some of its most remarkable ditties.

-Raja Mehdi Ali Khan died at the age of 38 on July 29 1966, leaving behind an unmatched legacy of beautiful Urdu poems, short stories and songs.
+Raja Mehdi Ali Khan died on 27 July 1966, leaving behind an unmatched legacy of beautiful Urdu poems, short stories and songs.